Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Examining economics in terms of nouns and verbs helps us to distinguish capital from currencies.
 Currencies (current-seas) are measures of value across time; where as capital arises from a concentrated aggrigiation these flows.
 In that regard we see two forms of measure; the qualitive and quantitive which then require evaluation against a baseline in order to become a codified form of capital.

 From the quantitive perspective, input measurements with the potential for aggrigation might include GIS data, bio-acoustics, nutritient density or brix values ect.
-These measures are useful at the data level but so our higher order concern becomes their organised aggrigation at the information level.
-The qualitive perspective similarly runs into these representation challenges as the value expressions are non fungible.
+These measures are useful at the data level but they lack an interoperable standard and consequentially our concern becomes their organised arrangement at the information level.
+The qualitive perspective similarly these representation challenges, expressions are non fungible.
+The devils in the implementation details.

 The representation, organisation and translation of such values becomes a deep set of scientific and technical challenges where